Introduction

 The Cloud Function is configured to trigger every time a new file is uploaded (or renamed) in the ‘data’ bucket.
 More information about each argument is given below:

-• --source the relative location of the Cloud Functions directory on your local machine
+the relative location of the Cloud Functions directory on your local machine--entry-point

-• --entry-point the name of the function in the main.py file which should be run after the function is triggered
+file which should be run after the function is triggered--project

-• --region the region to deploy the cloud function (normally your closest region)
+the region to deploy the cloud function (normally your closest region)--env-vars-file

-• --env-vars-file the location of the file containing the relevant environment variables
+the location of the file containing the relevant environment variables--runtime

-• --memory the amount of memory to allocate to the Cloud Function.
-Note, when loading large files you may need to increase this limit
+the amount of memory to allocate to the Cloud Function.
+Note, when loading large files you may need to increase this limit--trigger-resource

 Demo